victoria-yang/Interactive-visualization-project/README.md

 * **The constructs of each topic and item type can overlap in a certain degree**

     So we cannot expect the the results of this project can be analogized to other courses.
-Regression Analysis is need to gain more rigorous inferences.
+Regression Analysis is needed to gain more rigorous inferences.

 * **The number of items related to different topics is severely unbalanced**